How to enable and use Windows Hello

 What is Windows Hello?

-Windows Hello is a biometric authentication solution available in recent Windows 10 and 11 versions.
-Hello enables users to sign in to a device via fingerprint, facial recognition, iris scan, or PIN number.
-Windows Hello configurations are local to a specific device and do not affect the user experience on other devices.
-Local or AD users can always choose to sign in to a device with a username and password in place of biometrics, if desired.
+Windows Hello is a biometric authentication feature available in Windows 10 and 11 that enables users to sign in to their device using a fingerprint, facial recognition, iris scan, or a PIN.
+Windows Hello configurations are specific to the device, meaning biometric or PIN credentials don’t transfer to other devices.
+Local or Active Directory (AD) users can still use a username and password if preferred.

-For AD users, AD credentials are cached encrypted on the system.
-When the computer is unlocked with biometrics, the AD credentials are automatically used to access domain resources like the S and U drives.
+For AD users, credentials are encrypted and cached locally.
+When the device is unlocked with biometrics, these AD credentials are automatically used for domain resources, such as network drives.

 What is Windows Hello for Business?

-Windows Hello for Business is a Microsoft solution for password-less authentication across an organization.
-When a device is successfully unlocked through biometrics, a certificate is sent to backend servers to authenticate the user.
-This is not currently enabled for U of I.
+Windows Hello for Business is Microsoft’s enterprise solution for password-less authentication.
+When a user authenticates via biometrics, a certificate is sent to backend servers for authentication instead of using traditional passwords.
+Currently, Windows Hello for Business is not enabled for use by the University of Idaho.

 Is Hello or Hello for Business allowed?